jadjoubran/codetogo.io/CONTRIBUTING.md

 5. If there's an output for such code, show it in between `<pre class="output"></pre>`

 6. If the solution for that usecase references a particular javascript method or object, please find the [MDN](https://developer.mozilla.org/
 ) link for it and replace it in the header of the file.
+Also add a `reference` that points to the method name.
+For example: `String.toUpperCase`.

 7. If there is one or more related use cases, please reference them (comma separated) in the `related:` filed in the headers.
 If there are none, then please remove that line.